-Enjoy exploring at least one of the unique reef diving or snorkeling experiences in each region of the Florida Keys: Key Largo, Islamorada, Marathon, Big Pine & the Lower Keys, and Key West.
+Enjoy exploring the unique reef diving or snorkeling experiences in Key Largo, Islamorada, Marathon, Big Pine & the Lower Keys, and Key West.

 How it Works

 Beginners, seasoned divers and snorkelers can become a Reef Explorer.
 Upon your arrival to the Florida Keys, ask any dive or snorkel operator for a complimentary Reef Explorer Guide.
 The guide highlights the unique coral reefs from Key Largo to Key West.
-To participate, simply collect a stamp from any dive or snorkel operator you book a reef charter with in each of the Keys' five regions to total five stamps (one in each region).
+Simply have any dive or snorkel operator you book a reef charter with in the Keys stamp your souvenir Reef Explorer Guide.

 First-timers, families and fun-loving outdoors groups can enjoy the underwater world and keep a souvenir!
 Be sure to ask your dive or snorkel operator for your free Reef Explorer journal during your Florida Keys visit.